SarahBass/ArduinoRoboCar/README.md

 The "breathing light" functions are deleted in my customizations and the brightness has been turned down on all RGB lights especially the single RGB pixel light.

->Note: If you look at the code library, the single RGB pixel light has a library full of what I believe is meaningess functions surrounding a 8*8 Pixel light matrix game for a different product that is used to operate the single RGB light on the expansion board.
-The brightness (which is pre-set) at 255 is very bright.
-It seems a waste of space to have that library only to light up a single RGB LED.
+>Note: If you look at the code library, The brightness (which is pre-set) at 255 is very bright.
+This was written in assembly code.

 On Board : A simple onboard customization to rest the machine as it displays a pink/purple led to indicate the mode and turns off both eyes.